debtcollective/membership/README.md

 3. `Procfile.static`: Starts the Rails server and generates static assets that are used for tests.
 4. `Procfile.spec`: Starts webpack to create the static files for tests. _Good to know:_ If you want to start `rails s` separately to debug in pry, then run `Procfile.spec` to generate the assets and run rails s in a separate console.

+### User sessions
+We use cookie based authentication across subdomains instead of creating sessions between apps.
+This provides a better experience and fixes auth of sync sessions between Discourse and other apps.
+[Read how to setup a user session](https://github.com/debtcollective/discourse-debtcollective-sso/blob/od/v2/README.md).

 ## Developer notes

 ### Running Foreman